DyloG783/gamer-buddy/README.md

 1. saveTwitchAuthTokenToDb; fetches auth token from twitch api and saves it to db
 2. saveGamesToDb; fetches all multiplayer games and upserts them to db
 3. repeat above for 'savemodes...' 'saveGenres...' 'savePlatforms...'
-4. reun scripts to create relation connections for the above data
+4. Relation scripts to create relation connections for the above data

 Update npm packages:
 1. npx npm-check-updates